nvs0108/AI_Generated_Art/README.md

 # AI Generated Art
 This project allows users to generate AI artwork through a web interface.
 By utilizing advanced machine learning models, the app takes input prompts or parameters and processes them through a backend server to create unique pieces of art.
-The app provides both frontend and backend components for seamless interaction and generation of AI-generated art.
+The app provides both frontend and backend components for seamless interaction and the generation of AI-generated art.

 ## Features
 - Web-based user interface for generating AI artwork.